Quick answer

 1. Bare Trusts

 A bare trust names the beneficiary outright and gives them access to the assets when they turn 18 (or 16 in Scotland).
-These are not effective for avoiding IHT as the assets are treated as part of the beneficiary’s estate.
+These are not effective for reducing IHT as the assets are treated as part of the beneficiary’s estate.

 2. Discretionary Trusts